-This year, the Tennessee TRCC is updating the Traffic Records Inventory document that was Developed three years ago.
-It is a consolidated reference of the Tennessee Traffic Records Data Systems.
+Over the past three years, the Tennessee TRCC has developed a Traffic Records Inventory document that is intended to be a consolidated reference of the Tennessee Traffic Records Data Systems.
 The TRCC, state agencies, and highway safety stakeholders can reference this document when planning improvements to the component data systems that will provide increased highway safety analysis capabilities.
-The updated document will provide the users with data governance information and include the most recent system documentation, data dictionaries, and user documentation.
-The document is used as part of the TRCC's efforts to improve the accessibility, completeness, uniformity, accuracy, integration, and timeliness of Tennessee's traffic records data.
+The TRCC continues to update the document to provide the users with data governance information and include system documentation, data dictionaries, and user documentation.
+The document will be used as part of the TRCC's efforts to improve the accessibility, completeness, uniformity, accuracy, integration, and timeliness of Tennessee's traffic records data.

-The Tennessee TRCC is can assist member organizations with developing useful performance measures.
-At the end of the last assessment, many respondents reported having no data system performance measures in place.
+In the past, the TRCC developed performance measures to address various projects that are funded through traffic records grants, but individual respondents in this reported having no performance measures.
 Data quality improvement is highly dependent upon meaningful data quality programs and measures.
 Effective management of data collection and data systems is nearly impossible without performance measures that are monitored and reported regularly.
-Many of the respondents reported at the end of the last assessment that they believe that measurements are unnecessary due to the large number of edit and validation checks that the data undergoes as it is entered into the various systems.
+Many of the respondents reported that they believe that measurements are unnecessary due to the large number of edit and validation checks that the data undergoes as it is entered into the various systems.
 Unfortunately, although edit checks have a great deal of impact on data accuracy and completeness, edit checks alone cannot guarantee that errors or omissions will be eliminated.
-It is possible that a data collector who cannot submit a report due to missing data will choose not to submit the report at all.
+It is possible that an officer who cannot submit a report due to missing data will choose not to submit the report at all.
 In that situation, the individual data field that may have been incomplete is no longer a system error.
 The lack of completeness now stems from the missing report.
 Monitoring of data not only helps to assess where progress has been made, but also can point to degradation of data quality as well.
 Effective review of process flows can also find inefficiencies and lead to improvement of data transmission and error handling for electronic processes.
 The TRCC is an excellent forum for discussion of such issues.
-After the 2019 assessment, data system managers of several component systems committed to the creation of performance measures for their respective systems and have since developed those measures.
+After the 2019 assessment, data system managers of several component systems committed to the creation of performance measures for their respective systems.